aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/txtlistindentation/character/_index.md

 ---
 title: TxtListIndentation.Character
 second_title: Aspose.Words for .NET API Reference
 description: TxtListIndentation property.
 Gets or sets which character to use for indenting list levels.
-The default value is 0 that means there is no indentation in C#
+The default value is 0 that means there is no indentation in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.saving/txtlistindentation/character/